-In keeping with our theme for the month, we’ve compiled some of our favourite albums by artists who took the whole DIY attitude pretty seriously.
+In tune with our theme for the month, we’ve compiled a list of some of our favourite albums by artists who took the whole DIY attitude pretty seriously.
 Written, played and produced alone, these are some of the best DIY-ers out there.

 Prince - 1999 (1982)

 1999, the double LP Prince released before his infamous Purple Rain, was a pretty much a one man show.
 Apart from some backing vocals, the wonderfully talented man did it all himself including production.

 In 2003, Stevens launched his 50-States project with album Michigan.
 Basic idea: One album for each of the 50 states in the USA.
 His second installment, Illinois heavily references places, people and events related to the state and it’s said before embarking on each album he reads a lot from authors from that state, studies immigration records and historical events and visits the state a number of times.
 All songs on the album were written, recorded, engineered and produced by Stevens himself - a huge DIY project undertaking if you ask me.

 Bon Iver - For Emma Forever Ago (2007)

 So the story goes, Justin Vernon left became a recluse in his father father’s cabin in Eau Claire Wisconsin following a breakup and an illness - the result, his debut album For Emma Forever Ago.
 Other than some help from friends on trumpet, drums and trombone for “Flume” and “For Emma”, Vernon wrote, played, recorded and mixed everything himself.
 In 2007 he self released the album he never really intended to make to raving reviews, showing us all it can pay to take some time out from life every once in awhile!